 This continuous, one-to-one correspondence between the HMHD and ideal MHD wave branches stands in contrast to the claim in Ref.~\cite{Mahajan}.
 While the Hall term modifies both the dispersion relation and the polarization of the waves, it does not introduce any additional branches beyond those found in the ideal MHD framework.

 The fundamental qualitative difference between HMHD waves and ideal MHD waves lies in the topological character of the waves.
 In HMHD, the eigenmode spectrum exhibits nontrivial topology, most notably through the existence of a Weyl point—an isolated point in $\mathbf{k}$-space where two wave branches become degenerate and the dispersion relation forms a Dirac cone.
-The vector bundles of eigenmodes over a 2-sphere surrounding this Weyl point in $\mathbf{k}$-space possess nonzero Chern numbers~\cite{hatcher,milnor,Asboth}, indicating that the vector bundles are topologically non-trivial \cite{Palmerduca2024,Palmerduca2024b,Palmerduca2025c,Palmerduca2025d,Palmerduca2025Helicity, Palmerduca2025a,Palmerduca2025b,Qin2024Oblique}.
+The vector bundles of eigenmodes over a 2-sphere surrounding this Weyl point in $\mathbf{k}$-space possess nonzero Chern numbers~\cite{hatcher,milnor,Asboth}, indicating that the vector bundles are topologically nontrivial \cite{Palmerduca2024,Palmerduca2024b,Palmerduca2025c,Palmerduca2025d,Palmerduca2025Helicity, Palmerduca2025a,Palmerduca2025b,Qin2024Oblique}.
 These Chern numbers serve as topological invariants that remain robust under continuous deformations, and they reflect the underlying properties of the HMHD waves that enable topological edge modes~\cite{Hatsugai,Hasan,Delplace2017,Perrot2019,Faure,Parker2020, Parker2020a,Parker2021,Fu2021,Fu2022,tlcw,Fu2023,Fu,Zhu2023,Brown2025,Xie2025,Rajawat2025,Rao2025,Bal2024,Frazier2025,Jezequel2024,Serra2025,Perez2025,Han2024,Onuki2024,Fonseca2024,Li2024} for inhomogeneous background.
 Here, we consider the homogeneous case to isolate what is purely bulk behavior.

 The paper is organized as follows.
 In Sec.~\ref{sec:waves}, we present the HMHD Hamiltonian and its dispersion relation.
-We derive analytical expressions for all of the eigenfrequencies, and show that they reduce continuously for vanishing Hall parameter to their ideal MHD counterparts.
+We derive analytical expressions for all of the eigenfrequencies and show that they reduce continuously for vanishing Hall parameter to their ideal MHD counterparts.
 Explicit expressions for the eigenvectors are also given in various limits.
-In Sec.~\ref{sec:degeneracy}, we explore all possible eigenmode degeneracies, including the Weyl point---an isolated degeneracy point---in HMHD.
-In Sec.~\ref{sec:topology}, we analyze the non-trivial topology of the eigenmode vector bundles near the Weyl point, studying the spectrum's Dirac cone and computing the associated Chern numbers.
+In Sec.~\ref{sec:degeneracy}, we explore all possible eigenmode degeneracies, identifying the Weyl point---an isolated degeneracy point---in the HMHD spectrum and studying its surrounding Dirac cone.
+In Sec.~\ref{sec:topology}, we analyze the nontrivial topology of the eigenmode vector bundles near the Weyl point and compute the associated Chern numbers.